Joosakur/evaka-ai/README.md

 assigned.

 ### Initial population

+Since it may not be possible to assign every child to one of their preferred units, especially those that have selected less than 3 preferences, we generate additional preferences until there is a total of 5.
+The additional ones will be chosen based on distance from the first original preference.
+Also, unit's language must be same as in one of the original preferences and its provider type cannot be private or service voucher.

 The initial population is created by assigning each gene in each candidate a value with the following random distribution: